Aqua (video game)

-Aqua (also known as Naval Warfare for the PC version) is an arcade-action shooter with tactical elements, driven by a steampunk story in which the vast majority of the world is covered with water.
-Aqua was developed by Games Distillery on their own proprietary engine and published by Microsoft Game Studios.
-It was released for the Xbox 360 via Xbox Live Arcade on May 19, 2010.
+Aqua (also known as Naval Warfare for the PC version) is a 2010 twin-stick shooter video game developed by Games Distillery and published by Microsoft Game Studios for the Xbox 360 via Xbox Live Arcade.
 The game is set in an alternate reality where most of the Earth is covered with water and factions war for the remaining pieces of land.

 The game received mixed reception from reviewers who gave high praise to the game's hand-drawn cutscenes and steampunk setting.
 Gameplay was received to mixed commentary among reviewers, who praised the game's length and some also praised Aqua for attempting to do more than typical twin-stick shooters, but others expressed disappointment in the number of escort missions and lack of online multiplayer.

 Synopsis

 After a global cataclysmal event, the world is flooded, continents have disappeared, and little landscape remains above water level.
 The few remaining survivors quickly form nations and forge empires to control the vast oceanic territories and the little remaining land.
 Captain Benjamin Grey of the Emperean Empire, the game's protagonist, is considered by many a war hero in the recent war against the Samureans.

 The game begins as Grey and engineer Polly Edison discover the Gothean air force is heading for the Emperean headquarters.
 Grey fights his way through a Samurean base now swarmed with corsairs ravaging its contents.
 He finally arrives at headquarters only to find it under heavy siege by some serious Gothean strike force.
 Grey and company escape with some survivors from the base.

 After desperate attempts to strike at the heart of the Gotheans, Grey and Edison discover a secret power, personified by a character named Cerbera.
 The two characters must cross borders with their own side, facing diffidence and disdain of the Emperean Empire itself.
 They manage to reveal the truth about the conspiracy against the entire world and finally crush Cerbera's greatest agent.
 In the closing sequence an escape module is shown fleeing from smoldering ruins of the battle, indicating an open end in the story.